-(2008) and a notable feature was that green auroral emission was seen at unusually low latitudes.
-Karl Friedrich Zöllner made spectroscopic observations of this event from Leipzig, Germany ($\Lambda_M = 48.18^\circ$) that confirm considerable green emission there (Zöllner 1870).
-Although not the first such spectroscopic observation of aurora, Zöllner was a pioneer of astronomical photometry (Sterken & Staubermann 2000) and it would be fully appropriate to name the event after him.
-However, we suggest here to name the event after Giovanni Battista Donati, who observed the event and geomagnetic disturbance from Florence, Italy ($\Lambda_M = 40.31^\circ$) and noted that the colour evolved from crimson to white (a common response of the human eye) and then to green.
-After observing this event and the Secchi event of 1872, Donati suggested the term "cosmical meteorology" which, in the modern form of "space weather", is now a full and active discipline of science (Lockwood & Owens 2021).
+We note that the event ranked #8 in the list, on 24 October 1870, has not been given a name.
+This event was reviewed by Vaquero et al. (2008) and a notable feature was that green auroral emission was seen at unusually low latitudes.
+Karl Friedrich Zöllner made spectroscopic observations of this event from Leipzig, Germany ($\Lambda_M = 48.18^{\circ}$) that confirm considerable green emission there (Zöllner 1870).
+Although not the first such spectroscopic observation of aurora, Zöllner was a pioneer of astronomical photometry (Sterken & Staubermann 2000) and it would be appropriate to name the event after him.
+It might also be appropriate to name it after Giovanni Battista Donati, who observed the event and geomagnetic disturbance from Florence, Italy ($\Lambda_M = 40.31^\circ$) and noted that the colour evolved from crimson to white (a common response of the human eye) and then to green.
+After observing this event and the February 1872 event, Donati suggested the term "cosmical meteorology" which, in the modern form of "space weather", is now a full and active discipline of science (Lockwood & Owens 2021).
 Sadly, Donati himself never got the chance to pursue the concept further as he contracted cholera while attending a conference in Vienna in August 1873 and died a month later, at age 46 (Clerke 1911).
+However, consistent with the above discussion, we here refer to this event as the "October 1870" event.